MutualAidNYC/group_resources/README.md

-# group_resources
-Resources for Mutual Aid groups to help get started and for ongoing management/operations
+Resources to support Mutual Aid groups to get started and manage ongoing operations

 ## Goals:
 - To provide a directory of resources to support Mutual Aid networks get up and running quickly